 Arora’s prior research showed that even short amounts of sleep loss among hospital patients were associated with higher blood pressure and higher blood sugar levels during hospitalization.
 Other research has focused on delirium in sleep-deprived patients, as well as hospital readmission rates, she said.

 A prior survey of Medicare patients also showed that only 62 percent reported their room was kept quiet at night, Arora noted.

 The new study was conducted on two 18-room general medicine units.
 About 1,100 patients were admitted to either a standard unit or a SIESTA-enhanced unit.
-In the SIESTA (Sleep for Inpatients: Empowering Staff to Act) unit, clinicians were coached on improving patient sleep, while those in the standard unit were not.
+In the SIESTA (Sleep for Inpatients: Empowering Staff to Act) unit, clinicians were coached on improving patient sleep, while those in the standard unit were not. more information

 The SIESTA program also used “nudges” through patients’ electronic health records to have staff skip unnecessary nighttime vital signs checks or medication doses.

 While sleep-friendly orders rose in both inpatient units, the SIESTA unit logged more significant changes.
 Decisions to forgo unnecessary vital signs checks every four hours rose from 4 percent to 34 percent.
 Meanwhile, sleep-friendly timing of nighttime medications such as anti-clotting drugs jumped from 15 percent to 42 percent.